If your child learns the right skills, they can calm down in 30 seconds!

 Let's pretend that your best friend cancels your lunch and shopping plans (that you made a month ago) at the last minute.

 Her sister-in-law is in town and has invited the family to brunch …. and she has to go.

-So what do you do?
 You don't yell at your friend.
 Instead, you say "I understand, maybe next time."

 Once you are calm and thinking clearly, come up with a wonderful way to spend your day doing something else (you can't let a pre-scheduled babysitter go to waste!)

 We have to teach our children how to manage their feelings in a positive way.

 Tantrums are terrifying to children.

-Instructions in the back of the book describe how to create a real life version of Sammy's house.
+Follow the instructions in the back of the book to create a real life version of Sammy's house, with Sammy plush dog (included).

+Redirect children to Sammy's house for "Sammy Time" when they feel upset or overwhelmed.
 When children see Sammy in his home, they instantly remember the story.
 This simple visual cue reminds children what calm down strategies they need to use.

 The story, plush dog, parent guide and Sammy home teaches your child how to communicate their feelings and solve the problem.